bovard/BC2014/README.md

 4. We've added a post() method to show if the behavior has completed.
 This should be called every time before calling the node
 5. We've added a reset() which should be called when a node is completed or needs to be reset

-See TeamRobot.run() to see how the trees work on action now!
+See TeamRobot.run() to see how the trees work in action now!